yolandalalala/GNNInterpreter/README.md

 ## 🖼️ Demo
 ![demo](figures/demo.png)

+##  Subsequent Work
+Beyond the model-level explanation method explored in this work, we further extend the idea to explaining the decision boundaries of GNNs.
+We propose another model-level explainability method called GNNBoundary.
+Please check this [repository](https://github.com/yolandalalala/GNNBoundary) for more details.

 ## 🖊️ Citation
 If you used our code or find our work useful in your research, please consider citing:
 ```